Please support democracy

 Without your support, Democracy Watch can't win key changes to stop governments and big businesses from abusing their power and hurting you and your family.
 Please click here to support democracy now

-Loopholes in election, donation and spending, lobbying and ethics rules make secret, unethical foreign interference and misinformation legal
+Loopholes in election, political finance, lobbying and ethics rules need to be closed to actually prohibit and prevent interference and misinformation

 FOR IMMEDIATE RELEASE: